ljz0/ljz0.github.io/index.md

 ## Working Papers

-### [Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference](https://arxiv.org/pdf/2107.12420.pdf) (with Zhaonan Qu, Ruoxuan Xiong and Guido Imbens)

-> Revision Requested at the **Journal of Business & Economic Statistics**.

 ### [On the Effi­ciency of Finely Strat­i­fied Exper­i­ments](https://arxiv.org/pdf/2307.15181.pdf) (with Yuehao Bai, Azeem Shaikh and Max Tabord-Meehan)

 > Revision Requested at the **Annals of Sta­tis­tics**.